Knowledge by Presence (gifted) and Knowledge Acquired

 Scope Limited to what can be learned Encompasses all realities by Allah’s will

-Purpose Understanding Shariah, moral guidance Conveying divine truth, and interpreting the Qur’an’s inner meaning
+Purpose Understanding Shariah, moral guidance conveying divine truth, and interpreting the Qur’an’s inner meaning

 Transformation Goal To purify the heart until knowledge becomes presence Their hearts are already mirrors of divine knowledge